England captain Tom Mitchell is no stranger to guiding teams to success.

 Skippering Great Britain to an Olympic silver medal in Rio 2016 is just one of the major achievements of a player who is looking to conquer the world in 2018, having been named in England’s squad for the Rugby Sevens World Cup.

-Leading Team GB to a silver medal at the Rio Olympic Games last August added to the distinctions of Tom Mitchell.
-His tackling and total involvement were among the features of a landmark tournament in which he also landed ten of his11 conversion attempts, including the one that beat South Africa 7-5 in the semi-final.
+In Brazil, his influence was one of the standout features of an Olympic tournament in which he also landed ten of his 11 conversion attempts, including the one that beat South Africa 7-5 in the semi-final.

-Born in Cuckfield, he is a product of Worth School in West Sussex and obtained a BA in English and Philosophy at Bristol University before going to Oxford.
-At 15-a-side, he can play at centre and full back as well as fly half and he led England Students in their 29-25 defeat by the Portugal national side in Lisbon.
+In 15-a-side, he can play at centre and full back, as well as fly half, and he led England Students in their 29-25 defeat by the Portugal national side in Lisbon in 2011.